-In this paper, we use this relation to calculate the temperature at $r_c$ where the cavity is placed.
-If the Hubble parameter is treated as a constant, i.e. $H^2=\Lambda/3$, the McVittie black hole becomes the de Sitter black hole, so from the result we can also get the cavity temperature of the de Sitter black hole.
-Interestingly, our result is the same with the result from the previous action method.
-We further investigate the charged McVittie black hole\cite{Gao:2004cr,Faraoni:2014nba,Guariento:2019ock} and get the cavity temperature.
-Once again, from the result, we get the same expression for the charged de Sitter black hole.
-These could be regarded as consistency checks, but our method is much more easier.
+However, McVittie black hole does not have a Killing vector field, so it is not a stationary black hole but a dynamical black hole.
+Fortunately, for dynamical black holes, we have the Kodama vector $K^a$ as a counterpart of the Killing vector.
+We get the Kodama vector for the McVittie black hole and find that it is just $\left(\frac{\partial}{\partial t}\right)^a$, which is very surprising and interesting.
+In the following, we put the Hawking temperature and Kodama vector into the Tolman relation and get the cavity temperature at $r_c$.
+What's more, if the Hubble parameter is treated as a constant, i.e. $H^2=\Lambda/3$, the McVittie black hole becomes the de Sitter black hole.
+Therefore, from our results we also get the cavity temperature of the de Sitter black hole.
+Interestingly, the result is the same with that from the traditional action method.
+We further investigate the charged McVittie black hole\cite{Gao:2004cr,Faraoni:2014nba,Guariento:2019ock} and find that the Kodama vector is still $\left(\frac{\partial}{\partial t}\right)^a$.
+We also get the cavity temperature of the charged McVittie black hole from the Tolman relation and Kodama vector.
+As a special case of charged McVittie black hole, i.e. charged de Sitter black hole, we also get its cavity temperature by setting $H^2=\Lambda/3$, and the result is also the same with that from the action method.
+These results could be regarded as consistency checks, but our method is much more easier.